Popular Destinations to Visit During Breaks

 From Flagstaff AZ 1.75 hrs drive

-The South Rim of the park is open year-round, and roads are drivable except in inclement weather.
+The South Rim of the park is open year-round, and roads are drivable except in bad weather.
 Weather changes quickly at Grand Canyon, especially in the winter.
 This can drastically affect visibility and road conditions from day to day.
+That said, winter snows in the canyon can seem magical!

 Planning a visit for multiple days allows visitors to experience some of these changes and provides a good chance for a great view of the canyon, but going on a tour bus usually doesn't allow this.
-If you only go for one day, consider the travel time (above) compared to how much time you’ll be at the park itself (remember winter days are short).
+If you only go for one day, consider the travel time from different airport cities (above) compared to how much time you’ll be at the park itself (remember winter days are short).

 Here are some helpful links: